applicaster-plugins/OnBoardingScreenPlugin-iOS/README.md

 }
 ```

-## <a name="setting-up-segments"></a>Setting up segments with Push Provider
-The segments created in the Push Provider MUST match the IDs in the onBoardingFeed.

 ## <a name="plugin-configuration"></a>Plugin Configuration
 The look and feel of this plugin can easily be updated to match your desired branding, inlcuding colors, icons and images.